Asymptotically Optimal Algorithms for Budgeted Multiple Play Bandits: Multiple plays bandit with cost constraint

 An oracle strategy would then draw $S$ from a distribution $Q^\star$ with marginal probabilities of inclusions given by $\bm q^\star$ (e.g. including independently each arm $a$ with probability $q^\star_a$).
 The optimization problem \eqref{FractionalKnapsack} is known as a fractional knapsack problem \citep{Dantzig1957}, and its solution is a greedy strategy, that is described below.
-It is expressed in terms of the reward to cost ratio of each arm $a$, defined as $\rho_a \equiv \mu_a/c_a$.
+It is expressed in terms of the reward-to-cost ratio of each arm $a$, defined as $\rho_a \equiv \mu_a/c_a$.

 \begin{proposition} Introduce and define the three sets